 Chicago’s reputation for heartwarming, Midwestern comfort food is quickly being outpaced by its Michelin-starred restaurants and high-end cocktail bars.
-Our favorite Chicago food photographers know how to showcase the best of both worlds.
-Whether you’re in the mood for fine dining or craving a slice of traditional deep-dish pizza (or just looking for some drool-worthy food inspiration) –– the meatpacking capital of the world has something for you (even if you’re vegetarian).
+However, our favorite Chicago food photographers know how to showcase the best of both worlds.
+Whether you’re in the mood for fine dining or craving, a slice of traditional deep-dish pizza (or just looking for some drool-worthy food inspiration), the meatpacking capital of the world has something for you (even if you’re vegetarian).
+Check out our list of the 14 best Chicago food photographers and contact them for your next project.

 Stephen Hamilton’s commercial and food photography has caught the attention of national magazines, cookbooks, and even Top Chef on Bravo TV.
-His images combine still-life photography with live action –– bringing a sense of realism to his work.
-Whether it’s a cloud of backlit steam, a waft of cigar smoke, or a melting slice of cheese –– Hamilton’s use of motion helps to highlight the temperature, consistency, and experience of Chicago’s best cuisines.
+His images combine still-life photography with live-action, bringing a sense of realism to his work.
+Whether it’s a cloud of backlit steam, a waft of cigar smoke, or a melting slice of cheese, Hamilton’s use of motion helps to highlight the temperature, consistency, and experience of Chicago’s best cuisines.
+And we think this approach is both ultra-modern and drool-worthy at once.

 As one of the most extraordinary Chicago food photographers, Kristen Mendiola uses her casual aesthetic to bring out the “approachability” of finer foods.
-Her style shines throughout her portfolio –– where oysters and gnocchi are right at home alongside a colorful box of donuts or a plate of messy tacos.
+And this distinct style shines throughout her portfolio.
+In fact, you may see oysters and gnocchi are right at home alongside a colorful box of donuts or a plate of messy tacos.
 When she’s not shooting for publications like USA Today, Chicago Tribune, or the Wall Street Journal, the self-taught photographer and marketing whiz can be found training for marathons and savoring Korean barbecue.

 3. Jeff Kauck

-As a former watercolorist, Jeff Kauck has a knack for capturing precise tones and lighting.
-His images reflect his background as a painter –– with rich, saturated colors, as well as full backgrounds and striking highlights.
+As a former watercolorist, Jeff Kauck knows how to capture beautiful colors and perfect lighting.
+His images reflect his background as a painter with rich, saturated colors, full backgrounds, and striking highlights.
 Kauck’s use of intersectional points and unique framing gives his photos the look of fine art while maintaining the overall goal of enticing viewers with mouthwatering food.
+His work is the perfect match for a brand that wants a true artist on its side.

 Kate Cauffiel’s passion for food and drink is clear throughout her portfolio of tempting food photography.
-With a unique ability to visually depict sensory experiences, Cauffiel crafts images that give viewers the feeling of being presented with something delightful (you can almost hear the ice clink against the glass).
-Her photos are bright and lively with a special emphasis on capturing natural movement.
+However, she’s a true standout thanks to her unique ability to depict sensory experiences visually.
+Cauffiel crafts images that give viewers the feeling of being presented with something delightful.
+In fact, you can almost hear the ice clink against the glass in her beverage images.
+Her photos are bright and lively, with a special emphasis on capturing natural movement.

-Armed with a double major in cinematography and photography from Columbia College, Jordan Balderas is able to compose sharp and sophisticated photos that look and feel like a scene from a movie.
+Armed with a double major in cinematography and photography from Columbia College, Jordan Balderas composes sharp and sophisticated photos that look and feel like a scene from a movie.
 His talent for lighting glassware and bottles has made him a go-to for MillerCoors, as well as hundreds of whiskey-loving Instagram followers.
-When he’s not shooting, Jordan Balderas can be found in top cocktail bars across the globe or thoroughly preparing for his next project.
+When he’s not shooting, Balderas can be found in top cocktail bars across the globe or thoroughly preparing for his next project.

 Matt and Sarah Haas work together to create stunning food photography that speaks to the viewer emotionally.
-With a passion for storytelling and fusing multiple styles of photography, the Haas and Haas team have communicated the vision of brands like Screamin’ Sicilian Pizza, Cosmopolitane, Virgin Hotels, and the Honest Kitchen –– with full compositions and a penchant for rustic elegance.
+They not only shot beautiful food images, but they show the people behind the scenes who bring that food to your plate.
+With a passion for storytelling and fusing multiple photography styles, this team shares the vision of brands like Screamin’ Sicilian Pizza, Cosmopolitan, Virgin Hotels, and The Honest Kitchen in their portfolio.
+Not only that, but their work also has full compositions and a penchant for rustic elegance that is truly captivating.

 Laurie Proffitt’s eclectic portfolio combines the graphic elements of modern art with the soft details of classic cookbook photography.
 Her vibrant tabletop photos are both sophisticated and lighthearted –– with pops of childhood colors alongside hearty backgrounds with layers of semi-transparent washes.
 As a rising star among Chicago food photographers, Proffitt is backed by Bockos Creative Representation and regularly collaborates with stylists and art directors.